That Wānaka Tree: Human impact

 As a result of its popularity, the tree has been damaged on several occasions, both intentionally and unintentionally.
 A branch came off in late 2017 because tourists had climbed it, which led to the local tourism board installing signs discouraging the practice.
 The tree was vandalised on 18 March 2020, with multiple limbs being sawn off and left on the shore.
-Reports noted that the cold water the roots are submerged in would negatively affect the limbs' regrowth.
+Reports noted that the cold water the roots are submerged in would retard the limbs' regrowth.
 The human impact on the tree has been compared to that at other tourist attractions like Joshua Tree National Park and Uluru.